Yazan-Z/Yazan-Z/README.md

 - 👋 Hi, I’m @Yazan-Z
 - 👀 I’m interested in Hardware
 - 🌱 I’m currently learning Coding, math and physics
-- 💞️ I’m looking to collaborate on, nothing
+- 💞️ I’m looking to collaborate on something
 - 📫 How to reach me is through e-mail at Yazambtw@gmail.com

 <!---